Everest Base Camp Trekking cost and Itinerary

 • Pick up and drop off from the international and domestic airports by private tourist vehicle.

-• Three times meals a day during the trekking (Breakfast, Lunch, and Dinner).
+• Three meals a day during the trek (Breakfast, Lunch, and Dinner).

 • Your accommodation is according to the trekking event itinerary.